 While it may seem overly formal, it is wise to write down any

-agreement.
-Include the amount of money borrowed and the agreed
+member.
+Include the amount of money they borrow and the agreed

 timeframe for them to pay it back.

 Providing support for someone in financial difficulty can be

 difficult and emotional.
 Make sure you set clear boundaries about